fbpx

 The use of chatbots has skyrocketed recently.
 They have found a strong foothold in almost every task that requires text-based public dealing.
 They have become so critical in the customer support industry, for example, that almost 25% of all customer service operations are expected to use them by 2020.

-projected growth rate
+what-are-chatbots-projected growth rate

 This is mainly because people have all but moved on to chat as the primary mode of communication.
 Couple that with the huge number of conversational platforms (Skype, WhatsApp, Slack, Kik, etc.) available, and the environment makes complete sense to use AI and the cloud to connect with people.

-At the other end of the support chain, businesses love chatbots because they’re available 24×7, have near-immediate response times and are very easy to scale without the huge human resource bill that normally comes with having a decent customer support operations team.
+At the other end of the support chain, businesses love chatbots because they’re available 24×7, have near-immediate response times, and are very easy to scale without the huge human resource bill that normally comes with having a decent customer support operations team.

 Outside of business environments, smart virtual assistants dominate almost every aspect of modern life.
 We depend on these smart assistants for everything; from controlling our smart homes to helping us manage our day-to-day tasks.
 They have, slowly, become a vital part of our lives and their usefulness will only increase as they keep becoming smarter.